 - 3 large onions, chopped in large pieces

 - 1 pound fresh mushrooms, caps broken into pieces, stems chopped (see TIPS)

 - 1 teaspoon sugar (optional but encourages browning)

 - 1 – 2 large Yukon gold potatoes, skins on, cut into rough pieces or even batons

 - 4 cups turkey or chicken stock (see TIPS)

 - 1 smoked turkey leg, skin discarded, meat cut into slices

 - 1 teaspoon fresh rosemary, chopped

-In a large pot or Dutch oven, melt butter on medium.
+CARAMELIZED ONIONS & MUSHROOMS In a large pot or Dutch oven, melt butter on medium.
 Add onion, toss to coat.
 Stirring occasionally, cook until onions are deep gold in color, about 90 minutes.
-Remove from pot, add mushrooms and sugar.
-Stirring occasionally, let cook til deep brown in color, about 30 minutes.
+Lift the onions from the pot, leaving the cooking liquid behind.
+Stir in the mushrooms and sugar and let cook til deep brown in color, about 30 minutes, stirring occasionally.

-Meanwhile, separately cook potatoes in salted water.
-Drain, peel if desired, cut into large chunks.
+POTATOES Meanwhile, separately cook potatoes in salted water.
+Drain, then peel if desired.